 - Targeted use of PSHE resources.

-- Managing feelings resources e.g. ‘worry boxes’ and ‘worry eaters’
+- Managing feelings resources e.g. ‘time to talk boxes’

 - Managing emotions resources